maurice1408/pd_shell/README.md

 -- podium data script generator epilogue
 ```

-### Clean (delete) Historical Data Loads and Workflow Executions (-k)
+### Clean (delete) Historical Data Loads and dataflow Executions (-k)

-QDC keeps every version of data for a data load or workflow execution.
+QDC keeps every version of data for a data load or dataflow execution.

 This can lead to a rapid consumption of space in the Hadoop file system.